 How To Choose Vegan Hiking Boots

-The first thing you'll need to decide when choosing vegan hiking boots is what is most important to you.
-Obviously, as a vegan, material choice is number one, so you'll be looking at synthetics primarily.
-Most synthetic shoes won't even advertise that they are vegan, even if they are.
+The first thing you’ll need to decide when choosing vegan hiking boots is what is most important to you.
+Obviously, as a vegan, material choice is number one, so you’ll be looking at synthetics primarily.
+Most synthetic shoes (see also our favorite Asics shoes) won’t even advertise that they are vegan, even if they are.

 Check out this video for more helpful tips…